 Here are a few ideas on how to change this recipe:

 - Add 1/2 to 1 teaspoon of Chipotle powder.
 Chipotle powder is made from smoked jalapenos.
-The chipotle powder adds lots of smoke without adding a lot of heat.
+It adds lots of smoke without adding much heat.

-- Swap the paprika for smoked paprika to add a nice bit of smoke to the chili.
+- Swap the paprika for smoked paprika to add some smoke to the chili.

-- Use a coarse grind of beef, ground brisket is amazing.
+- Use a coarse grind of beef.
+Ground brisket is fantastic.

-- Create a topping bar for your chili containing Fritos, shredded Cheddar cheese, sour cream, and sliced green onion tops.
+- Create a chili topping bar with Fritos, shredded Cheddar cheese, sour cream, and sliced green onion tops.

 Love Chili?
 Try these recipes!